zhenchuan/eaux/readme.md

 ```
 [`FileNameGenerator`](https://github.com/zhenchuan/eaux/blob/master/core/src/main/java/me/zhenchuan/eaux/upload/FileNameGenerator.java) interface is used for define the local path and hdfs path.  the grouping method is prefered to  put in its implementation class

-If the use of `commitlog.enable=true` , the `Group FileWriter` will automatically recover data form commitlog , you do not have to pass additional parameters, so here's arguments are null, `groupFileWriter.recoverWith (null, null)`
+If setting the configuration of `commitlog.enable=true` , the `Group FileWriter` will automatically recover data form commitlog , you do not have to pass additional parameters, so here's arguments are null, `groupFileWriter.recoverWith (null, null)`